New plans have been introduced by Salford Arts Theatre to create a “secret” community garden.

 — Salford Arts Theatre (@SalfordArts) April 16, 2021

-The theatre has suffered with the conditions of the pandemic as many of their performances have been postponed or cancelled due to to current times.
+The theatre has suffered with the conditions of the pandemic as many performances have been postponed or cancelled.

-Upcoming performances have been scheduled for 2021 in hope of things going back to normal in the next few months.
+Upcoming performances have been scheduled for later in 2021 in hope of things going back to normal.

 “We’ve got some social distancing performances as long as nothing changes at the end of May.